Protecting the constitution or protecting the government?

 The Bundesamt für Verfassungsschutz (BfV) spent three years investigating the right-wing party and compiled its findings into a 1,000-page dossier.

 The result?
-The AfD has now been upgraded from a “suspected” to a “verified” right-wing extremist party.
+The AfD has now been upgraded from a “suspected” to a “verified” right-wing extremist party — a move that fits into a longer institutional response to the rise of the AfD, rather than a transparent reckoning with newly revealed facts.

 But, opaquely, the report remains classified.
 Apparently, the public is supposed to simply take the agency’s word for it.
 Still, the BfV seems no better at keeping secrets than the BND—Germany’s foreign intelligence service—is at gathering them: two national newspapers have already seen the full report and published excerpts.